 1901 census living with parents at 194 High St, Lewisham

 1911 census living with parents at 14 Wandsworth Bdge Road Fulham S W. His father is a Baker Pastry-Cook And Trade Journalist.
 Donald Pringle is a Clerk.

 In WW1 he served in 3rd and 11th battalion East Lancs Regt, and Border Regt.
 There is very little on him in London Gazette, so he may have been in intelligence.
-Particularly as he was Intelligence Officer in G Coy ADRIC when he was killed in Ireland.
+His enlistment in ADRIC hs "Intelligence" beside his name, which was unusual

 1915 Apr 14 .
 To be 2nd Lt (on probation), 3rd East Lancs Regt, D. Pringle

 1915 Sep.
 Landed in France .

 1917 Aug 27 Gastritis.
 Note his Medical says he served abroad for only 4 months

 1920 Oct 13.
 Joined ADRIC with service no 707 with G Coy based in Clare.
 There is nothing on Alphabetic Register to show he was Intelligence Officer, nor did he have any promotions above basic T/Cadet.

 1921 Apr 19.
 Shot and killed in an exchange of gunfire when off duty RIC men challenged an Auxiliary patrol when they raided the Shannon View Hotel, Castleconnell.
 The Shannon View Hotel is now called the Shannon Inn, and is situated on the main street in Castleconnell village.
 It is not a hotel anymore, but it still trades as a pub.